csantanderv/pacman-ghost-front/README.md

 ![Pacman VS Ghost](/pacmanvsghost.png)

-Game for two players made it with React and Socket.IO.
-This game was made for educational purposes.

-With this game you can learn about Redux-saga, React Hooks and Websocket integration.
+Game for two players built with React and Socket.IO for educational purposes, in which you can learn about Redux-saga, React Hooks and Websocket integration.

 ### Installing